End of Maintained Trail

 I aimed to follow the ridge from Mildred Point toward Wapowety Cleaver for as long as I could.
 I’ll show what that is in some pictures later this week.
 For a quarter of a mile there was a decent game path (and scattered elk dung, it smelled like a cow pasture up there), but it petered out and the east-facing meadow was so steep, the sidehilling hurt my ankles pretty bad and so I turned around after maybe a half mile of wincing and ouches.
 I’ve heard of people continuing on, but I didn’t feel motivated enough since I was by myself.

-Adam and I are on our own for a couple days, Diana is out of town.
+Adam and I are on our own for a couple days, his mother is out of town.
 I think we’ll be doing some heavy rainy-day reading tomorrow, interspersed with a visit to the Museum of Flight (I re-upped our membership, last week).